RCK777-BALL/WorkPro3/README.md

 ## Running tests

-- **Backend**: `cd Backend && npm test`
+- **backend**: `cd backend && npm test`
 - **Frontend unit tests**: `cd Frontend && npm run test`
 - **Frontend e2e tests**: `cd Frontend && npm run test:e2e`

-Both test suites use Vitest and enforce a minimum of 80% code coverage.
-Backend tests spin up a temporary MongoDB using `mongodb-memory-server`, which downloads a MongoDB binary the first time it runs.
+Both test suites use Vitest and enforce a minimum of 80% code coverage. backend tests spin up a temporary MongoDB using `mongodb-memory-server`, which downloads a MongoDB binary the first time it runs.
 Make sure network access is allowed when running the tests for the first time or the download will fail.
-See [Backend/tests/README.md](Backend/tests/README.md) for more details about the download requirement.
+See [backend/tests/README.md](backend/tests/README.md) for more details about the download requirement.
 All pull requests must have a green CI run before they can be merged.
 The testing matrix and workflow are described in [docs/testing.md](docs/testing.md).